Make Your Logs Work for You

 Docker logs are important for developers and DevOps engineers.
 Logs are most useful when debugging or analyzing a problem because they offer insights into what went wrong.
 Thus, developers and engineers can solve issues faster.

 In addition, you can apply trend analysis to Docker logs to detect anomalies.
-For example, Loggly offers this feature for any type of log, so you can detect anomalies faster and shift from reactive to proactive monitoring.
+For example, SolarWinds Observability SaaS (formerly known as SolarWinds Observability) offers this feature for any set of data, including logs.
+This lets you detect anomalies faster and shift from reactive to proactive monitoring.

 Imagine we’re running a container and want to access the logs for this container.
 How can we accomplish this task?

-First, we can use the following command to check for currently running containers:
+First, we can use the following command to check for the currently running containers:

 docker ps -a